javajon/chaos-mesh-2-upgrade/chaos-mesh/step7-experiment-pod-removal.md

 `kubectl get crds`{{execute}}

-For this experiment we'll create a declarative YAML manifests that defines an experiment around `podchaos.chaos-mesh.org`.
-The experiment specification for the _PodChaos_ manifest appears this way:
+For this experiment we'll create a declarative YAML manifests that defines an experiment around `schedule.chaos-mesh.org` and `podchaos.chaos-mesh.org`.
+The experiment specification for the _Schedule_ with nested _PodChaos_ manifest appears this way:

 `ccat pod-removal-experiment.yaml`{{execute}}